AJJLagerweij/FEM/Homework-1/Deliverable.rst

 2.1.4 Comparison
 ****************
-For the comparison of these different approximations I've plottet the errors on a log scale.
+For the comparison of these different approximations I've plotted the errors on a log scale.
 Please do note that the Fourier series has 2 times as many unknowns for the :math:`N` compared to the other methods.

 .. figure:: ../../Homework-1/images/E1.svg